v3rtx/angularjs-rails-resource/README.md

 The resource object created by this factory simplifies access to those models by exposing a mix of "class" methods (query, get) and
  "instance" methods (create, update, delete/remove).

-This module is being used for applications we are writing and we expect that over time that we will be adding additional functionality but we welcome contributions and suggestions.

 ## Changes
 Make sure to check the [CHANGELOG](CHANGELOG.md) for any breaking changes between releases.